SoyMilkIsOk/terp-mirror/README.md

 * `ui_rotate_deg` &mdash; Rotate the on-screen overlays (spinner, prompts, prize card) while leaving the camera feed orientation untouched.
 Accepts the same values as `rotate_deg` and defaults to `0`.
+* `ui_offsets.prompt` &mdash; Pixel nudges applied to the wave prompt before any rotation.
+Adjust these when a rotated projector makes the "Cast a Spell" copy sit too far from the physical top edge.
+* `ui_offsets.result` &mdash; Pixel nudges applied to the "YOU WIN" prize banner so you can keep the reward card aligned with your set dressing after rotation.
 * `mirror` &mdash; When `true`, the feed is mirrored horizontally.
 You can also toggle mirroring at runtime from the controls panel while calibrating or testing to verify the orientation looks correct.